starfishmod/jquery-oembed-all/README.md

 This is a fork of the jquery-oembed located at [jqoembed][http://code.google.com/p/jquery-oembed/].

-Instead of using oohembed or other such services it tries to embed the object natively.
+Instead of using oohembed or other such services it tries to embed the object natively without using a third-party server.
 This project while it will happily use the the oembed framework it is not against using other types of embedding where ever possible.

 Current 3rd party sources include: